Somewhere along the line, the concept of “curiosity” got a bad rap. For example, you’ve probably heard the famous saying, “Curiosity killed the cat.”

 Curiosity killed the cat, but satisfaction brought it back.

-Here at Mindmaven, we believe curiosity is one of the most powerful concepts in relationship marketing and network management.
+Here at Mindmaven, we believe the power of curiosity is one of the most profound concepts in relationship marketing and network management.
 In fact, it’s the foundation of almost everything we teach our clients.

-In this article, I’m going to dive into why I believe curiosity is such a powerful trait.
+In this article, I’m going to dive into why we believe the power of curiosity is such a beneficial trait.
 But beyond that, I’m also going to teach you three ways to boost your natural curiosity and become a more curious person.

 Let’s get started.